#visa

 1. You have a stable income from artistic activities

-Can you sustain yourself in Japan solely through income generated from your artistic endeavors?
-Sufficient income to cover living expenses is crucial.
+Can you sustain yourself in Japan solely through income generated from your artistic activities?
+You have to be able to demonstrate sufficient income to cover your living expenses in Japan.

 2. You can demonstrate a track record of past artistic activities that support that income.

-3. Your activitys fall under the category of Artist Visa
+3. Your activityies fall under the category of Artist Visa

 Ensure that your activities indeed fall under the Artist Visa category and not under the Entertainment, Instructor, or Cultural Activities Visa.